Bridget Jones's Baby: Box office

 Bridget Jones's Baby grossed $212 million worldwide, including $24.1 million in the United States and Canada and $60 million in the United Kingdom, against a budget of $35 million.

 The film was released in North America on 16 September 2016 and was projected to gross $12–16 million in its opening weekend from 2,927 theaters.
 It made $364,000 from its Thursday night previews and $3 million on its first day.
 In total, the film made $8.2 million in its opening weekend, falling below projections and scoring the lowest opening of the series.

-Internationally, where Universal Pictures handled most of the releases, the film fared better and especially in the UK where the previous two installments registered the biggest grossers.
-It debuted day-and-date in conjuncture with its North American release in 41 countries, including big markets like the UK and Ireland, Russia, Australia, Mexico and Spain in its opening weekend.
+Internationally, where Universal Pictures handled most of the releases, the film fared better and especially in the UK, where the previous two installments registered the biggest grossers.
+It debuted day-and-date in conjunction with its North American release in 41 countries, including big markets like the UK and Ireland, Russia, Australia, Mexico and Spain in its opening weekend.
 The film will be released in a total of 62 countries.
 It scored the biggest opening day in the franchise in the UK, the Netherlands and Latin America including Mexico, Panama and Peru, and had number-one opening days in the UK, Australia, Spain, Denmark, Finland, Hungary, Norway, Poland, Sweden, Croatia, Czech Republic, Slovakia, Slovenia, South Africa and Ukraine.
 Through Sunday, 18 September, it had an opening weekend of $29.9 million from 39 markets and debuted at number one in 24 of them.
 It was in second place at the box office, behind A Chinese Odyssey Part Three.
 It topped the international box office in its second weekend, earning $21.9 million from 47 markets.
 It recorded the biggest debut in the franchise and had number-one openings in certain markets like Australia ($4.2 million), the Netherlands ($1.9 million), Spain ($1.7 million), Iceland and New Zealand and bowed at second place in France ($3.7 million) and Russia ($1.4 million).